-Origin of the Elixir Hop
+Origin and Geneology of the Elixir Hop

-Developed by the Comptoir Agricole breeding program in Alsace, France.
+Elixir was developed by the Comptoir Agricole breeding program in Alsace, France.

-Flavor & Aroma Profile of Elixir
+Flavor & Aroma Profile of Elixir Hops

 Elixir is a robust and complex hop that offers unique aromas of Cognac, leather, and tobacco.
 It has complementary aromas of sweet citrus and tropical fruits.
 Elixir is well suited for darker styles but can also be incorporated into fruit-forward styles or even spicy saisons.

-Brewing Values for Elixir
+Brewing Values for Elixir Hops

 These are the common ranges that we've seen with Elixir hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.

-|Alpha Acids (AA)|
+|Alpha Acid % (AA)|

 Alpha acids are the main source of bitterness in beer.
 Longer boil times will result in isomerization of more alpha acids leading to increased bitterness.
+Learn more »

-|Alpha-Beta RatioThe ratio of alpha to beta acids dictates the degree to which bitterness fades as beer ages.
-Higher levels of beta acids will result in a slower decline of bittering.||4.5-5.5%5% avg|
+|Alpha-Beta RatioThe ratio of alpha to beta acids dictates the degree to which bitterness fades during aging.
+1:1 ratios are common in aroma varieties.||1:1 - 2:11:1 avg|

-|Co-Humulone as % of AlphaLow cohumulone hops impart a smoother bitterness when added to the boil as opposed to higher ones that add a sharper bitterness to the final beer.||25-30%27.5% avg|
+|Co-Humulone as % of AlphaLow cohumulone hops may impart a smoother bitterness when added to the boil as opposed to higher ones that add a sharper bitterness to the final beer.
+Learn more »||25-30%27.5% avg|

 |Total Oils (mL/100g)These highly volatile, not very soluble oils are easily boiled off, but add flavor and aroma to the finished beer when added very late in the boil or during fermentation.
 Learn more »||1.8-2.2 mL2mL avg|

-Common Beers and Styles using Elixir
+Beer Styles using Elixir Hops

 Some popular beer styles that make use of the Elixir hop include Farmhouse Ale, Saison, Bière de Gardes, Lager & IPA.